 On May 20, 2016, the Company entered into a loan agreement with an accredited investor.
 Pursuant to the loan agreement, the Company obtained a \$80 unsecured loan for a 24-month term at a fixed interest rate of 10% per annum.
 Under the loan agreement, the Company will pay \$80 of principal plus all accrued but unpaid interest at maturity.
 The notes may be prepaid at any time prior to maturity without penalty.
 The notes must be repaid prior to maturity in the event of default.
 In connection therewith, the Company issued the accredited investor a two-year warrant to purchase 9,081 shares of common stock at an exercise price of \$1.85 per share.
 The warrants may not be exercised absent receipt of stockholder approval if after such exercise the holder would be the beneficial owner of more than 4.99% of the Company's common stock.
-The relative fair value of this warrant was recorded as a debt discount on the Company's balance sheet and partially offsets the total balance due for loans payable.
-As of the date of this filing, the Company is in compliance with all terms of this loan.
+The relative fair value of this warrant was recorded as a debt discount on the Company is in compliance with all terms of this loan, and the warrants were partially exercised in December 2018.

-The Company uses the Black-Scholes pricing model to determine the relative fair market value of warrants.
-The relative fair market value of each warrant is estimated on the date of grant.
-There were no warrants issued during the year ended December 31, 2015.
+The Company uses the Black-Scholes pricing model to determine the fair market value of warrants.
+The fair market value of each warrant is estimated on the date of grant.
+The fair value of warrants issued in conjunction with the related party loans during 2017 was \$289.
 The fair value of all warrants issued in conjunction with the promissory notes during 2016 was \$407.
-The relative fair value of the warrants granted is estimated on the date of grant using the Black-Scholes pricing model and the following assumptions for the periods presented:
+The fair value of the warrants granted is estimated on the date of grant using the Black-Scholes pricing model and the following assumptions for the periods presented:

-For the year ended December 31, 2016
+For the year ended December 31,

+2017 2016

-Expected term (in years) 2
+Expected term (in years) 4.75 2

-Risk-free interest rate 0.73 - 1.1%
+Risk-free interest rate 1.27% 0.73 - 0.89%

-Expected volatility 97.7 - 100%
+Expected volatility 104.6% 97.7-99.0%

-Expected dividend rate.
-0%
+Expected dividend rate 0% 0%